artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 Imagine a component that, when rendered, emits a call to an analytics service.
 If this component exists in both a mobile and desktop branch, you're now double-stuffing your analytics.
-Hopefully your analytics service is smart enough to count both calls, but it's still a bad idea to duplicate components that have side-effects.
+Hopefully your analytics service is smart enough to count only one call, but it's still a bad idea to duplicate components that have side-effects.

+`@artsy/fresnel` will only client-render the breakpoint that matches your browser dimensions, so you don't have to worry about duplicate side-effects.

 ## What's left to solve?